Working with variables - AWS CodePipeline

 To configure an action with a namespace

-1. Follow the steps in Create a pipeline in CodePipeline to create a pipeline using the CLI.
+1. Follow the steps in Create a pipeline, stages, and actions to create a pipeline using the CLI.
 Start an input file to provide the create-pipeline command with the --cli-input-json parameter.
 In the pipeline structure, add the namespace parameter and specify a name, such as SourceVariables.

 . . . { "inputArtifacts": [], "name": "Source", "region": "us-west-2", "namespace": "SourceVariables", "actionTypeId": { "category": "Source", "owner": "AWS", "version": "1", "provider": "CodeCommit" }, "outputArtifacts": [ . . .